Home » US Gambling Laws » The Federal Wire Act

 The Original Intent Of The Wire Act

-In the 50’s and 60’s, organized crime was at its peak and the federal government was scrambling for ways to hamstring their profitability.
-One of the revenue streams of organized crime was illegal gambling.
-Their profitability rose substantially when they started using wire communications to sanction bets from great distances and the idea was struck in the minds of US federal legislatures.
-If they could stop organized crime from placing bets over wire communications they could get the upper hand.
-That’s exactly what they did.
+Their profitability rose substantially when they started using wire communications to sanction bets from great distances, and the idea was struck in the minds of US federal legislatures.
+They could get the upper hand if they could stop organized crime from placing bets over wire communications.
+That’s precisely what they did.
 Wire communications applied to telegraphs and telephone conversations.

 The Department Of Justice’s 2011 Formal Opinion On The Federal Wire Act

 However, it didn’t make all forms of online gambling illegal and instead was clarified in the same formal opinion to apply to sports betting alone.
 This opened up online casino businesses and poker rooms to the states that would legally sanction such online gambling businesses.
-Later on in 2018, the Federal Wire Act came into question upon the rescission of PASPA, it was clarified that the Wire Act would only prevent the occurrence of state-regulated online sportsbooks from accepting wagers from outside of their state, whether the wager is from another U.S. state, territory, or country.
+Later on, in 2018, the Federal Wire Act came into question upon the rescission of PASPA.

 What Was The Impact Of The DOJ Formal Opinion Of 2011 On US Gambling Laws?

-While it once made owning online sports gambling businesses federally illegal in the United States, clarification was provided that actually strengthened the states' rights position concerning all other forms of state regulated online gambling.
-The formal opinion by the Department of Justice actually lessened the scope of the Federal Wire Act, therefore allowing states’ rights to pick up the mantel concerning US based online gambling initiatives.
+While it once made owning online sports gambling businesses federally illegal in the United States, clarification was provided that actually strengthened the states' rights position concerning all other forms of state-regulated online gambling.
+The formal opinion by the Department of Justice actually lessened the scope of the Federal Wire Act, therefore allowing states’ rights to pick up the mantel concerning US-based online gambling initiatives.

 What Was The Impact Of The DOJ Formal Opinion Of 2018 On US Gambling Laws?

 In late 2018 the Department of Justice released another formal opinion on the Federal Wire Act.
-The new opinion makes the Federal Wire Act applies to all forms of gambling that cross state lines.
+The new opinion makes the Federal Wire Act apply to all forms of gambling that cross state lines.
 This includes poker, casino gaming, sports betting, lottery games, and more.
 This opinion was met with swift legal actions brought upon by state officials and lawmakers.
-The 2018 Wire Act opinion had little effect on states looking to enact domestic sports betting laws.

 Can The Wire Act Really Be Extended To The Internet?

-There has been some controversy on the fact that a federal law that was written before the time of the Internet can be extended across the digital boundaries that were not yet defined by its time.
-Proponents of the legal online sports betting industry have argued that the US federal government is manipulating existing laws to serve their own desires because they wouldn’t have the political sway to get a new law created.
-The argument also exists that organized crime, which was the reason the law was written to begin with, no longer exists in the forms that it did in the 50’s and 60’s and therefore no longer has any functional use.
+The argument also exists that organized crime, which was the reason the law was written to begin with, no longer exists in the forms that it did in the 50s and 60s and, therefore, no longer has any functional use.
 Opponents of legal online sports betting argue that the internet is just an extension of what the legislators back in 1961 were really trying to say.
-That communicating over telephone and telegraph is essentially the same thing as communicating over the internet.
+Communicating over the telephone and telegraph is essentially the same thing as communicating over the internet.
 The opposite argument for organized crime exists as well.

-However, the new opinion on the Federal Wire Act limits the scope and reach of any modern organized crime that might look to the past for money making models in the present due to its regulation only allowing state-regulated and licensed online sportsbook operations while preventing interactions between states concerning wagers, as well as, outside of the Us from being accepted at any state-based sportsbook.
+However, the new opinion on the Federal Wire Act limits the scope and reach of any modern organized crime that might look to the past for money-making models in the present due to its regulation only allowing state-regulated and licensed online sportsbook operations while preventing interactions between states concerning wagers, as well as, outside of the Us from being accepted at any state-based sportsbook.

 What Is RAWA?